KO7975/Learn_lenguages/README.txt

 5. Also you will need to change data in english_learning.settings.py on that what you need:
     ALLOWED_HOSTS=[]
     DATABASES=[]
-6. In .env need change data also:
+6. Create .env and fill data:
     DB_NAME=example_databasename
     DB_PASS=example_password
     DB_USER=example_databaseuser